GTA 5 PC Tweaks Guide – Low Graphics Settings, GTA 5 Console Commands, Increase Performance, GTA PC Lag Fix, GTA 5 Crash Fix

 - To improve performance, while in the game, use Alt+Tab to minimize.
-Go into Task Manager and find the process for GTAV.
+Go to Task Manager and find the process for GTAV.
 Right click this and Set Priority to High.

 - Avoid adding a large amount of music to Self Radio.
 This will greatly increase loading times and can have an impact on performance.

-- Make sure you have gotten the latest graphic drivers for your GPU.
+- Make sure you have gotten the latest graphics drivers for your GPU.
 This in itself can have a huge impact on performance

 Now that that’s out of the way, let’s look at some of the more detailed and intricate things.